Dyalog/link/docs/Usage/index.md

 ## Importing code without creating a link

-Sometimes you want to experiment and make modifications to your code without saving those changes.
+Sometimes you want to load some code in order to run it, without intending to make any modifications - or you might want to experiment and make modifications to the code, but want to be sure that the source files are not updated.
 Use [Link.Import](../API/Link.Import.md) to bring code from text source files into the active workspace without creating a link.
 The syntax of Import is almost identical to Create.
 The important difference being that changes to code in the workspace or in source files are not tracked or acted upon following an Import.
 For example:

 ```apl
       ]LINK.Import myapp /users/sally/myapp
 ```

 ## Starting a new project
-If you are starting a completely new project, create either a namespace in the active workspace or a folder on the file system (or both), and use [Link.Create](../API/Link.Create.md), naming the namespace and the folder, as in the example at the start of this page.
+If you are starting a completely new project, you can either create a namespace in the active workspace, or a folder on the file system (or both), and use [Link.Create](../API/Link.Create.md), naming the namespace and the folder, as in the example at the start of this page.

 - If neither of them exist, Link.Create will reject the request on suspicion that there is a typo, in order to avoid silently creating an empty directory by mistake.
 - If both of them exist AND contain code, and the code is not identical on both sides, Link.Create will fail and you will need to specify the  `source` option, whether the namespace or the directory should be considered to be the source.
 Incorrectly specifying the source will potentially overwrite existing content on the other side, so use this with extreme caution!